Development EnvironmentSetting Up a Computer for Rails-based Web Development

 Caution! sdflem is the name of the theme.
 DO NOT replace sdflem with your own username.
 Make sure to save the .zshrc file.

 To make the new settings take effect, we quit and relaunch the terminal app.
-As a result, the command prompt should now look similar to this (only with our username and hostname):
+As a result, the command prompt should now look similar to this (except with our username and hostname):

 [homer@springfield:~/]